sideeffects/stats_houdini/README.md

 + **How to create new reports?**

 The package gives you a set of more than 15 already made reports.
-Each report is implemented as a python class which inherit from one of the two main report generic classes, _ChartReport_ or _HeatMapReport_, both implemented in stats_core/stats_main/genericreportclasses.py.
+Each report is implemented as a python class which inherit from one of the two main report generic classes, _ChartReport_ or _HeatMapReport_, which inherit from _Report_.
+All the generic report classes and functions are implemented in stats_core/stats_main/genericreportclasses.py.

-......To be continued
+You can check stats_houdini/houdini_stats/reports/houdini.py to see how the existing reports were implemented.